laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

 .. admonition:: Take care of your machine
   :class: sidebar warning

   Pay attention to your computer status during tracking (CPU, RAM and GPU usage).
 Idtracker.ai can be very memory expensive on some parts (see :ref:`parallel processing`) and your computer can struggle in very long high resolution videos.

-When tracking, idtracker.ai will communicate with user through the log.
-This log will be live displayed in the terminal (Anaconda prompt on Windows) and written in the `idtrackerai.log` file.
-User should keep an eye to the log checking that every input parameter is correct and seeing how the session is doing.
+During tracking, idtracker.ai will communicate with user through the log.
+This log will be live displayed in the terminal (Anaconda prompt on Windows) and written in the `idtrackerai.log` file in the working directory.
+Users should keep an eye to the log checking its status and warnings.

-When a critical error occur, it is sended to the log.
-Read the last lines of it to know more about what went wrong.
+When a critical error occur, the log contains all the information to solve it.
+Read the last lines of it to know more about what went wrong or send it to us so that we can help you.

 Advanced parameters
 ===================

 Segmentation app defaults
 -------------------------

-The definition of any parameter from the `segmentation parameter file`_ in a settings file will act as a default value.
+The assignment of any parameter from the `segmentation parameter file`_ in the settings file will act as a default value.
 For example, if you always track videos with 8 animals, you can set ``number_of_animals = 8`` in you settings file.
 When running ``idtrackerai --settings settings.toml``, the segmentation app will run with 8 animals as default.

 .. note::
     All parameters names are case insensitive.